Reports To: LSP Policy Manager, Amanda Koehler

 - You are tech comfortable.
 You have computer skills in MS 365 and can enable efficient communication within LSP and with allies.
-You have experience with organizing tools or motivated to learn to lead phone-banks and text-banks.

 - Why are you interested in working with LSP?
 What draws you to working for a just and sustainable farm and food system?